-Sr. No. Material Issue Risk/ Opportunity Rationale Strategy to Address Material Issue 1 Energy and emissions management Risk/ opportunity Considering India's commitment to becoming Net Zero by 2070, stringent energy and emission related laws and regulations may be enacted to failure to anticipate and comply with new requirements, leading to revenue loss Energy efficient equipment Use of renewable energy Use of cleaner fuel 2 Employee health, safety, and well-being Risk Failure to ensure the health, safety, and well-being of the Company's workforce can impact productivity Promote a safe workplace and prioritise the concept of zero harm 3 Business ethics, integrity, and transparency Risk Ethical conduct, integrity, and transparent communication with stakeholders are integral to ensuring regulatory compliance and building stakeholder trust Non-adherence can lead to legal fines and penalties, financial forfeiture, damage to brand reputation, loss of business opportunities and valuation Zero-tolerance policy for sexual harassment (POSH) Maintain highest level of business ethics
+Sr. No. Material Issue Risk/ Opportunity Rationale Business Impact Strategy to Address Material Issue 1 Energy and emissions management Risk/ opportunity • We may face unexpected costs due to failure to anticipate and comply with new requirements, leading to revenue loss Energy efficient equipmentUse of renewable energyUse of cleaner fuel 2 Employee health, safety, and well-being Risk Failure to ensure the health, safety, and well-being of the Company's workforce can impact productivity Impact on business operations, customer satisfaction, and profitability Promote a safe workplace and prioritise the concept of zero harm 3 Business ethics, integrity, and transparency Risk Ethical conduct, integrity, and transparent communication with stakeholders are integral to ensuring regulatory compliance and building stakeholder trust Non-adherence can lead to legal fines and penalties, financial forfeiture, damage to brand reputation, loss of business opportunities and valuation sexual harassment (POSH)

-For further details on material topics, including the rationale for their selection and whether they are categorised as a risk or opportunity, please refer to our Business Responsibility and Sustainability Report (BRSR).
+^{}For further details on material topics, including the rationale for their selection and whether they are categorised as a risk or opportunity, please refer to our Business Responsibility and Sustainability Report (BRSR).
 The Sustainability Report also provides in-depth discussions on the material topics within their respective sections.